 Requirement for Bi-Directional Traceability :

-A key objective in ED-324 is to ensure that the MLMD is "completely developed into the MLMIDs" (the item-level implementation descriptions).
+A key objective in ED-324 is to ensure that the MLMD is "completely developed into the MLMIDs" [§6.1.4.f] (the item-level implementation descriptions).

 SONNX answers this by making the model description fully explicit.
 By removing implicit features like shape inference and default values, the SONNX file becomes a "what you see is what you get" blueprint, creating a clean and auditable trace from the design artifact to the implementation artifact.